x5sh1/foundation/README.md

 # foundation
 Some foundation algorithms

-This repository stores code of foundtion algorithms, such as merge sort, quick sort.
+This repository stores code of foundtion algorithms.

 All of implementations are JAVA.